ethersync/ethersync/book/src/file-events.md

 # File Events

-> 🚨 **Warning**
->
-> The features described here will only work after [PR #133](https://github.com/ethersync/ethersync/pull/133) is merged.

-Besides syncing what is changed using text editors, Ethersync also syncs changes made to the files with other tools.
-We use a file watcher to do that.
+Ethersync currently only syncs changes done to the filesystem in very specific cases!
+We might improve this in the future, but for now, it's important to know which changes are sent to your peers:

-## New files
+## Creating files

+### Changes that are synchronized:

-If you create a file in the project directory (or if you open one that doesn't exist yet), it will also appear in the directory of connected peers.
+- Opening a new file with an Ethersync-enabled text editor (this will create the file in the directory of connected peers).

+    Example: `nvim new_file`

+### Changes that are *not* synchronized:

+- Creating a file directly on the file system.

-Example: `echo hello > new_file`
+    Example: `touch new_file`

+- Copying in a file from outside the project.

+    Example: `cp ../somewhere/else/file .`

 ## Changing files

-If you make changes to a file, the daemon will calculate a diff compared to the previous content, and send that to other peers as an edit.

-Note: Edits will only be picked up if the file is not currently opened in an editor, because of [ownership](file-ownership.md).
+### Changes that are synchronized:

+- Editing a file in an Ethersync-enabled text editor.

+    Example: `nvim existing_file`

+### Changes that are *not* synchronized:

+- Changing files with external tools.
+Examples:

-Example: `echo new stuff >> new_file`
+    - `echo new stuff >> file`
+    - `sort -o file file` (sorting a file in place)
+    - `git restore file`

 ## Deleting files

-If you delete a file, it will also disappear for other peers.
+This is an exception to the above: We actually watch the file system for deletion events, and transfer them over to other peers:

+### Changes that are synchronized:

+- Deleting a file directly from the file system!

     Example: `rm new_file`